 It has been observed, that since 2008 and after the Affordable Care Act (ACA) has come into being, there has been a major doubling of patients with high deductibles plans.
-People often have picked a high deductible plan because it has a lower premium and out of pocket expenses are lower and can fit into their budget.
-Unknowingly, patients, thus end up paying more out of pocket expenses on their healthcare.
+People often have picked a high deductible plan because it has a lower premium and out-of-pocket expenses are lower and can fit into their budget.
+Unknowingly, patients, thus end up paying more out-of-pocket expenses on their healthcare.

 For the patient, once they realize that the healthcare insurance plan is not giving them total coverage, they are reluctant to seek further preventive care.
-And the negative impact on the medical practice, high deductible takes it’s toll on the medical Revenue Cycle Management (RCM).
+And the negative impact on the medical practice, high deductible takes it’s the toll on the medical Revenue Cycle Management (RCM).

 Patients with High deductibles affect patient collections in various ways:

-- Physician’s dilemma: Physicians often find themselves in a dilemma, especially with people with high deductibles, in cases where medical treatment is critical.
+Physicians often find themselves in a dilemma, especially with people with high deductibles, in cases where medical treatment is critical.
 If the healthcare plan does not cover the appropriate treatment required, the appropriate patient collection upfront could be a tricky job for the physician as the inability of the patient to pay for treatment could lead to bad debt on the patient’s side.
 Moreover, physicians have to maintain that fine balance between maintaining that personal relationship with their patients and collecting their dues seamlessly without effort.

-- Increase in Out-of-pocket-Payments: The healthcare providers are all too aware of the unique complications inherent in the medical billing service with respect to high deductible plans – lack of knowledge about what to bill at various points in the revenue cycle management process is the core dilemma.
-It has been noted that, based on study of America’s Health Insurance Plans (AHIP), the growth in High Deductible Health Plans is a major contributor to current expectations and it has been observed that the out-of-pocket payments for insured patients is expected to grow to $420 billion by 2015 from the $250 billion that it used to be in 2009.
-This could lead to bad debt on either sides, patients as well as the medical practice.
+The healthcare providers are all too aware of the unique complications inherent in the medical billing service with respect to high deductible plans – lack of knowledge about what to bill at various points in the revenue cycle management process is the core dilemma.
+It has been noted that, based on the study of America’s Health Insurance Plans (AHIP), the growth in High Deductible Health Plans is a major contributor to current expectations and it has been observed that the out-of-pocket payments for insured patients is expected to grow to $420 billion by 2015 from the $250 billion that it used to be in 2009.
+This could lead to bad debt on either side, patients as well as the medical practice.

 In the recent past, nearly 50 percent of patient revenue would be uncollected and may not have been so detrimental to the practice.
 But today, failing to collect an upfront fee from patients can lead to a loss of 15 percent or more of revenue, weighing down A/R and increasing costs to collect thus affecting the Revenue Cycle Management (RCM).

 If healthcare practitioners enable certain payment schemes among the high deductible patients, then the process of patient collection services becomes manageable and thereby streamlines the RCM process without any loss to either party.
-Some of the options like:

 - Communicate payment policies upfront- During scheduling appointments, communication material for walk-ins, better front desk interactions that help explain it all.

-- Providing different schemes for payment- This could involve interacting with the types of insurance schemes your patients have and help them understand what is covered and what type of insurance could benefit them; having credit card payments accepted at front desk; and even providing them a low credit risk installment payment option.
+- Providing different schemes for payment- This could involve interacting with the types of insurance schemes your patients have and help them understand what is covered and what type of insurance could benefit them; having credit card payments accepted at the front desk, and even providing them a low credit risk installment payment option.